-MATH 1350-Fundamentals of Mathematics I
+MATH 1350-Mathematics for Teachers I (Fundamentals of Mathematics I)

 This course is intended to build or reinforce a foundation in fundamental mathematics concepts and skills.
 It includes the conceptual development of the following: sets, functions, numeration systems, number theory, and properties of the various number systems with an emphasis on problem solving and critical thinking.
 Prerequisite: Completion of MATH 1314 College Algebra or a higher-level math course with a grade of C or better.